 QUARTIER DES ANTIQUAIRES: As befitting the “Antiques Quarter” name, this area boasts one of the largest concentrations of antiques shops in the country.
 Spots like Milford Antiques, Rowntree, Old Time Antiques are just a few of the many spots to antiquing.

 CORONA THEATRE: This historic theatre right in the heart of everything has found new life playing host to as eclectic a lineup of events as any place in the city can boast: you’ll find everything from dance to theatre to hip hop nights.

-CAFE LILY ET OLI: Great coffee in a really relaxed place is about all the upselling this spot needs.
+CAFE LILI ET OLI: Great coffee in a really relaxed place is about all the upselling this spot needs.